Partial words with a unique position starting a square: Conclusion and future work

-In this section we consider partial words with a unique position starting an $r$th power for $r > 2$.
+In this section we begin the investigation of partial words with a unique position starting an $r$th power for $r > 2$.
+Unlike for the $r=2$ case we do not completely solve the problem for $r > 2$.
 We first show that we can always find a binary partial word with two $r$th powers starting at position $1$ such that position $1$ is the only position which starts an $r$th power.

 \begin{proposition} If $r \geq 2$, then the partial word

 contains exactly two $r$th powers both of which start at position $1$. \end{proposition}